qrtl/esh-custom/sale_order_import/README.md

 This module provides following functions:

 * Imports sales data of designated format from `.csv` file (with UTF-8 encoding), and processes following transactions:
- * Sales Order creation
+ * Sales Order
  * Availability check on outgoing picking
- * Customer Invoice creation
+ * Customer Invoice
- * Customer Payment creation
+ * Customer Payment

 This module depends on `base_import_log` module.